preheader text examples

 3. Tease an incentive in the preheader text

 One of the great ways to use preheaders is to play it against the subject line.
 Both of them tease the curiosity of the subscriber, but the preheader just increases the urge to open.
-This is the opposite of the first strategy that provides key details.
-Here, you are withholding the key details, but making them even more desirable.
+Instead of adding more details, tickle their curiosity or their sense of FOMO so they just have to open.

 In marketing terminology, the subject states the problem, and the preheader agitates it.

-• Preheader: Do this one thing to avoid the problem
+• Preheader text: Do this one thing to avoid the problem

 4. Personalize the preview text